xorsal/cazt/README.md

 # Generate a new secret key
 cazt key generate

+# Derive key from passphrase (for testing only - NOT SECURE)
+cazt key from-passphrase "my passphrase"

 # Derive all master keys from secret
 cazt key derive-keys <secret>